project-chip/connectedhomeip/examples/lock-app/k32w/README.md

 ### Bluetooth LE Advertising

-To commission the device onto a Project CHIP network, the device must be discoverable over Bluetooth LE.
+In this example, to commission the device onto a Project CHIP network, it must be discoverable over Bluetooth LE.
 Bluetooth LE advertising is started automatically when the device is powered up.

 ### Bluetooth LE Rendezvous

-In Project CHIP, the commissioning procedure (called rendezvous) is done over Bluetooth LE between a CHIP device and the CHIP controller, where the controller has the commissioner role.
+In this example, the commissioning procedure (called rendezvous) is done over Bluetooth LE between a CHIP device and the CHIP controller, where the controller has the commissioner role.